dontna/Fable3-Wine-Fixer/README.md

 # Need Help or have a bug to report?
 If you need help, and you cannot find the solution in the 'help.txt' document, feel free to message me and I will be happy to help!
 Same goes for any bug reports.

-# Fork You?
-If you want to ;)

-But honestly, please feel free to Fork this project or just add to it here.
-Feel free to change, add or remove anything you want.
-You don't have to credit me either, but I would appreciate it.
+# Forking My Projects?

+All of my projects you can fork and utilise the code however you want.
+You don't need to give me credit, but can do if you would like.